Ushering for Services

 Assist at seasonal events

 There are many opportunities to serve at seasonal events here at St. John’s.
 Look for information in the narthex and listen for events to be announced at the end of the service for ways you can serve.
-The two biggest events of the year are our annual Christmas Concert the second Sunday of December and our week of Vacation Bible School in the summer.
+Information is also posted in our Church Newsletter, the Mission.

 Assist with Vacation Bible School